 LinkedIn vs Shapr

-To start tackling the problem, I wanted to understand the pain points and frustrations of university students.
+It's for all the students out there who are struggling to find a career path.
+Those who can't seem to put their passions into something to create a livelihood.
+To everyone lost in college, we've all been there.
+So I wanted to understand the pain points and frustrations of university students.
 To do this, I interviewed 5 people, 3 university students and 2 fresh graduates.

 task flow diagram of the epic "finding someone to shadow"

-From the task flow diagram, I started to ideate the features of the app that would be included in the task flow.
+From the task flow diagram, I started to ideate the features of the app to help Isabella find the perfect person to shadow.

 the first sketches I made when ideating features that I used for paper prototyping